DevMountain/happiness_calculator/README.md

 updateHappiness()
 ```

-## Part 7 - Notifications and observers
+## Part 4 - Notifications and observers
-Explain Protocols and Delegates
-Analogy that you can use
+Note: Explain Notifications and Observers, Analogy that you can use
     * Notifications are like a radio tower, and observers are like a radio, observers can only hear the station that they are tuned into

 1. On our `EntryListTableViewController` add a constant called notification key above where we declare the class.
 Set it equal to `Notification.Name(rawValue: “didChangeHappiness”)`
 `let notificationKey = Notification.Name(rawValue: “didChangeHappiness”)`

 2. On our `averageHappiness` add a didSet that septs our a notification every time we update the variable.
 For the object pass `averagehappiness`.
-Also update our happinessLabel
+Also set our title to the average happiness so we can see what it is in the application
 ```
 var averageHappiness: Int = 0 {
     /*